MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingProxySupport.md

 A `Web.DefaultProxy` function has been added to the extensibility module.
 Third-party M connectors can use this function to fetch the web proxy settings to be set in the driver properties (when the proxy is enabled as described in [Windows proxy settings](#windows-proxy-settings)).

 The proxy information can be set in the connection string against the connection parameter, which can differ by connectors.
-Proxy credentials (username and password) are not supported. `Web.DefaultProxy` takes in the serverUri/host as the parameter and returns a record containing the proxy URI as the `ProxyUri` field of a record.
+Proxy credentials (username and password) aren't supported. `Web.DefaultProxy` takes in the serverUri/host as the parameter and returns a record containing the proxy URI as the `ProxyUri` field of a record.
 To get the constituent parts of the URI (for example: scheme, host, port) inside the connector, use `Uri.Parts`.

 If the proxy isn't configured, `Web.DefaultProxy` returns an empty record.